 March 4, 2021

 When it comes to creating a new website for your business, your focus will tend to be on the design and development services.
-But how much attention do you pay to your website hosting plan and the accompanying SLA (service level agreement)?
+But how much attention do you pay to your website hosting plan and the accompanying Service Level Agreement?

-Web hosting and SLA’s are often an afterthought, but they should not be.
-After all, once your lovely new website has been unleashed upon the world, you want to know that it is going to perform as expected.
+Web hosting and SLA’s are often an afterthought, but they shouldn’t be.
+After all, once your lovely new website has been launched, you want to know that it’s going to perform as expected.

 In this article, we aim to help you understand what web hosting is, why having an SLA is important and how to choose a good hosting service for your website.

 Take a moment to think about your home computer and how you create and store documents.
 Each document is likely saved somewhere on a hard drive inside your computer, ready for you to access and edit at a later date.

 Web hosting is the same principle for the files that make up your website.
 All the files are stored on a server (the hard drive) which is part of a very large computer network, housed in a secure storage facility.

 These files can be accessed by you and your developers using a set of login details, enabling you to change those files.
 The results are viewed by anyone with internet access.

 Sounds simple, right?
 But not all web hosting is the same.

 As a business owner, you rely on your website to sell products and services.
 To do this effectively you need your website to be fast, secure and always available.